NAATI Role-player Information Guide

 Remuneration: If selected, you will be employed as a casual employee with NAATI.
 Role-players will be paid $63.72 per hour (including 25% casual loading) of work (including time spent training).

-English-speaking role-players must be native speakers of English.
-You must be able to speak in a readily recognisable English Australian accent.
-Slight accents from other countries are acceptable if you speak clearly and avoid using expressions not commonly used in Australia.
+English-speaking role-players must be able to speak clearly and in a readily recognisable English, Australian accent with a high level of fluency.
+Slight accents from other countries are acceptable if you avoid using expressions not commonly used in Australia.

-LOTE-speaking role-players must be a native speaker of the language.
-You must be able to speak in a readily recognisable standard accent of the language and read the language.
+LOTE-speaking role-players must be able to speak and read the LOTE clearly and in a readily recognisable standard accent of the language, with a high level of fluency.
 Where the language is spoken in several countries, you may speak with any standard accent providing you can be easily understood by speakers of the language in Australia.
 For example, Arabic speakers must speak in Arabic that is generally understood in other Arabic speaking countries or communities.

 Other requirements include: